isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

+- Previously, a memory leak could occur when``named`` failed to bind a UDP
+  socket to a network interface, caused by an interface shutdown routine that
+  was missing in the error handling block.
+This has been fixed.
+[GL #2575]

 - If an outgoing packet would exceed max-udp-size, it would be dropped instead
   of sending a proper response back.
 Rollback setting the IP_DONTFRAG on the
   UDP sockets that we enabled during the DNS Flag Day 2020 to fix this issue.